 A field trip group of 20 families was started by Leah as she embarked on homeschooling years ago.
 This collection of like-minded mamas with same-aged little ones met to select their intended field trips for the school year.
 Each mom selected a fair share of field trips to organize.
 This group fulfilled the basic needs of networking and fun while providing hands-on educational experiences.

 Enrichment and Core Academic Memory Work in Grammar Years

 Empowered by Bible memory work in Awana, a glance at the academic work in CC impressed Leah to move with her friends into this new adventure.
 Creating a fast pace environment for learning in eight subjects, CC of Memphis launched with 32 students and 12 families.
 Leah brought the first CC to Tennessee.
 Currently, numerous communities thrive.
 Over seven years, countless students mastered 24 weeks of material in eight subjects.
 Her own children found their future studies much easier because they already knew the grammar of their academic material.
 This CC community continues today with success.

 Homeschool Tutorial for 6th-12th Grades

 Sensing a need for more college prep classes, Leah and a friend launched a tutorial with classes for 6-12th graders.
-These classes offer academic excellence in all subjects.
-With tutors who represent mastery in their fields, MHT offers high caliber education to college bound students to compliment their work at home.
-For more information including class schedules, visit:
+These classes offered academic excellence in all subjects.
+With tutors who represent mastery in their fields, MHT offered high caliber education to college bound students to compliment their work at home.

 Numerous women’s groups have invited Leah to speak for events.
 Whether an evening or day-long affair, Leah offers quality and substance.
-Subjects such as Finding JOY, The Value of MOM, Saving Money Without Scissors interest a wide variety of women.
+Subjects such as Intentional Homebuilding, Hospitality, The Whole Child, Save Room for Dessert, Finding JOY, The Value of MOM, Saving Money Without Scissors interest a wide variety of women.
 Leah’s strong sense of frugality, loyalty, and lifelong love of the Lord inspire women of all ages.